Short History of the Bodrum Region:

 Yalikavak is positioned on the North of the Peninsula and is host to one of the three marinas in Bodrum.
 In 2012, the marina capacity was enlarged, and it is now surrounded by high quality boutiques and restaurants.
 Yalikavak has a small, but busy centre and a harbour where fishing boats moor, and is one of the best known around the Peninsula and could be thought of as the most upmarket resort along the BodrumPeninsula.
 The wide selection of bars, cafes and restaurants in the town centre and on the seafront attract many locals and tourists alike.

 Yalıkavak’s history goes parallel with that of Bodrum.
 The ancient city of Yalıkavak was located inland on one of the hills which is called Sandima and today the remains and the restorations can still be seen.
 In today’s Yalıkavak, few tombstones and city walls still bear witness to the history of the town.
-Several old buildings such as old water cisterns and olive oil presses have been restored and are now used as art galleries or showrooms for handwoven kilim/carpets.
+Several old buildings such as old water cisterns and olive oil presses have been restored and are now used as art galleries or showrooms for handwoven kilim/carpet.

 Gumusluk is arrived at by driving along stretches of winding roads, and is also steeped in history.
 Here, there are still a number of reminders of the area’s historical past with the stadium, theatre and walls surviving from ancient Myndos and a Byzantine church, today restored as a cultural centre.
 On top of the hill is the remains of Kadikalesi (Kadı Castle), a Hellenistic fortification, together with a Roman church and cistern.